dain-yoo/dain-yoo.github.io/_pages/research.md

 [1] Dain Yoo and Da Sul Kim.
 "The Invisible Impact of Conflict: A Study of Terrorism, Regime Type and the Shadow Economy." **_International Interactions_**.
 50:5 (2024), 750-779. [[Link]](https://www.tandfonline.com/doi/full/10.1080/03050629.2024.2374364)

 ## Under Review
-Dain Yoo.
 "Observing Protests Abroad and Political Trust at Home: A Natural Experiment of the Mahsa Amini Protests and Public Opinion in the Arab World."

 ## Works in Progress

-Dain Yoo.
 "A Novel Approach of Measuring Terrorism Definition."

-Dain Yoo.
 "Vague and Broad: Anti-Terrorism Laws and State Repression."

-Dain Yoo.
 "Does Arab-Israeli Conflict Unite or Divide?
 An Automated Text Analysis of Nasser’s Speeches and Egyptian Foreign Policy Towards Palestine."